JosephTLyons/Track-Notes-1/README.md

 ### June 11th, 2017 - v1.0.1
 * Fixed formatting issue with timestamps that included times above 60 minutes.
-* Images now load in the center of the screen, instead of the upper left-hand corner.
+* Images now load in the center of the screen, instead of the upper left-hand corner, this fixes the "locked images" bug some users reported
 * Changed the location, in the code, of where the method that calls the timestamping is located to hopefully increase the stability of the plugin and maybe fix some of the timestamping failures in some DAWs, but this comes with an ever-so-slight increase in CPU (Ex.
 16 instances causes a 0.1 percent increase in CPU on my Macbook Pro 2.8 gHz i7 quad core).

 ### June 5, 2017 - v1.0.0